sol-prog/clang-cross-armhf/README.md

 Multistage Dockerfile to build Clang 8 as a crosss compiler for Raspberry Pi.
 See [Using Clang as a cross compiler for Raspberry Pi](https://solarianprogrammer.com/2019/05/04/clang-cross-compiler-for-raspberry-pi/) for more details.

-If you are using Docker on macOS or Windows, make sure that it can use at least 4GB of RAM, otherwise the build will fail (by default on macOS and Windows Docker will use 2GB of RAM which is not enough to build Clang).
+If you are using Docker on macOS or Windows, make sure that it can use ***at least 4GB of RAM***, otherwise the build will fail (by default on macOS and Windows Docker will use 2GB of RAM which is not enough to build Clang).

 Usage: